delphidabbler/codesnip/README.md

 3. Remove the program's dependency on web services provided by [DelphiDabbler.com](http://delphidabbler.com) given the current uncertainty over that websites future.

 <sup>†</sup> It is hoped to move the Code Snippets database to GitHub before DelphiDabbler closes down on 15 June 2020.

+> If you decide to continue with this development please fork the repo.
+Do not submit changes back here - no pull requests will be accepted.
+Thanks.